 Barragán withdraws from the daily business of Barragán + Ferrera on 18 March, while continuing to act as a project consultant.

-The Barragán + Ferrera office is invited to submit a proposal for the new J. Paul Getty Center in Los Angeles, California.
+The growing international reputation of the Barragán + Ferrera office is reflected in an invitation, ultimately declined, to submit a proposal for the new J. Paul Getty Center in Los Angeles, California.

 Barragán is elected Foreign Honorary Member of the American Academy of Arts and Letters in New York City on 16 May.

 In August, Barragán is awarded an honorary doctorate by the Autonomous University of Guadalajara.

 On 29 October, the Rufino Tamayo Museum in Mexico City opens a retrospective of Barragán’s work, prepared and designed by the Barragán + Ferrera office.

 In July, Barragán is awarded the Jalisco Architecture Prize.
 In November of the same year, he is honoured with the Premio Jalisco, a cultural prize from the State of Jalisco.

 Barragán is made an Honorary Fellow of the Royal Institute of British Architects (RIBA), based in London, Great Britain.